Emma C. Chappell

-Emma C. Chappell (February 18, 1941 – March 16, 2021) née Emma Carolyn Bayton, was an American banker who founded and served as CEO of the United Bank of Philadelphia.
-She was the second African-American woman to found a bank in the United States after Maggie L. Walker in 1903.
-She was the first African-American woman to found a full-service commercial bank in the United States and the first female vice president of a major bank in the state of Pennsylvania.
+Emma Carolyn Chappell (née Bayton, February 18, 1941 – March 16, 2021) was an American banker who founded and was CEO of the United Bank of Philadelphia.
+She was the second African-American woman to found a bank in the US after Maggie L. Walker in 1903.
+She was the first African-American woman to found a full-service commercial bank in the US and the first female vice president of a major bank in the state of Pennsylvania.
 Her banking initiatives funded redevelopment in Philadelphia, minority- and women-owned businesses, and loans for lower-income residents to purchase homes.

-She served as treasurer for the Jesse Jackson 1984 presidential campaign, helped found his Rainbow Coalition, and served as executive director of the Rainbow/PUSH Wall Street Project.
+She was treasurer for the Jesse Jackson 1984 presidential campaign, helped found his Rainbow Coalition, and was executive director of the Rainbow/PUSH Wall Street Project.

 Early life and education

 Chappell was born in Philadelphia, Pennsylvania, on February 18, 1941, to Emma and George Bayton.
 Her mother died when Chappell was 14 years old and she was raised by her father.
 She attended West Philadelphia High School and was a member of Zion Baptist Church.
 Her pastor, Rev. Leon Sullivan, a leader in the Philadelphia civil rights movement, recognized her mathematical skills after giving her an aptitude test and encouraged her to work in a banking career.

 She received a bachelors degree from Temple University in 1967 and a master's degree from the Stonier Graduate School of Banking at Rutgers University.
 Her master's degree thesis was titled "A Banking Strategy for Minority Business Development".
 She received five honorary degrees.